transrightsarehumanrights/lj-expand/README.md

 ## Disclaimer
 I don't condone cheating, or exploiting a server.
 I do however believe that you should have the freedom to audit and run your own code on your own machine.

-## Mitigations
-The main primitive that lj-expand adds are:
-- Spoofing
-  - Functions that are spoofed will appear and act as their original function, making it difficult to detect that they have been detoured.
-  - This includes stack traces, debug info, bytecode and more.
-- Special marks
-  - Special marks are added to functions that need stealth.
-  - These marks are read by the custom VM to hide unauthorized code from introspection functions.
-  - Currently, special functions get hidden from the stack trace and debug hooks.
-- Debug hook manipulation
-  - Completely enable/disable debug hooks on a per-function basis.
-  - Tailcall hook bypassing, specifically allows for the `return unpack(foobar)` idiom in detours.
-- GC spoofing
-  - Extra metadata is associated with functions to enable the VM to identify our own functions and treat them differently.
-  - This does not interfere with the GC total, making it difficult to detect this extra metadata.
-  - It also means the initialization GC total is equal to the vanilla GC total.
-  - Pre-init total is spoofed to match vanilla as well.
-This means it's difficult/impossible to detect the presence of lj-expand via collectgarbage checks at pre-initialization.
-  - Technically, you can try it after initialization, but at that point there are nondeterministic factors that can affect the GC total (material loading times, http requests, etc).
-- Call stack authorization
-  - LJE functions can verify whether they were called from authorized code or not.
-  - This allows for stuff like PostRender hooks to be restricted to when the engine is calling them, preventing anti-cheat code from executing them and detecting unauthorized behavior.
-- Bytecode patching
-  - Certain bytecode instructions are patched at the VM level to improve stealth.
-  - This includes instructions that might bypass spoofing or reveal unauthorized code.
-  - Not all instructions are patched, only the most relevant ones to maintain performance and stability.
-- Hash manipulation
-  - Some anticheats may detect even the best spoofed functions by checking function hashes by assigning them to tables as keys.
-  - LJE has overriden the hashing algorithm to ensure that spoofed functions have the same hash as their original counterparts.
-- Debug hook stack adjustments
-  - It is possible to determine if a detour is present by checking the stack depth and name resolution in a debug hook.
-  - This is also patched in LJE at the VM level to ensure that hooks see the expected stack depth and function names.
-- Global metatable hardening
-  - During any LJE code execution, all metatables globally are (depending on situation) temporarily disabled.
-  - This makes it very difficult to detect LJE code execution via metatable hooks like `__newindex` or `__index`.
-- Probably more...

-These functions are modified to leverage the above primitives:
-- [x] debug.getinfo
-- [x] debug.getlocal
-- [x] debug.getupvalue
-- [x] debug.sethook
-- [x] debug.traceback
-- [x] tostring
-- [x] string.dump
-- [x] jit.util.funcinfo
-- [x] jit.util.funcbc

-And the following internal functions, which cover most of the debug functionality:
-- [x] lj_debug_frame
-- [x] lj_debug_funcname
-- [x] callhook
-- [x] lj_func_*

 # Scripting